 By the time you read this, we will hopefully have both the Coruisk and the Lord of the Isles back on service from Mallaig.
 The Coruisk returned to service on Friday 25th July, followed by the Lord of the Isles on Saturday 26th July, and both are due to operate their normal services throughout August and until 7th September.
 Details of what services will operate from then to the end of the summer timetable in October will be published in early August.

-We hosted another meeting of the Sound of Sleat Ferry Users Group on 9th July, and there is an article in our local newspaper West Word about the group, and what it aims to achieve.
-There is also a link to a short survey, and we are encouraging all local businesses and organisations who are impacted by ferry disruption to please complete the survey.
+We hosted another meeting of the Sound of Sleat Ferry Users Group on 9th July.
+Details of the group can be found on their Facebook page https://www.facebook.com/soundofsleatferrygroup/ A short survey re the ferry disruption has been complied, and we are encouraging all local businesses and organisations who are impacted to please complete the survey – link below https://forms.gle/Tzcg7NzhLs6QVtKU8 .
 This will give the group evidence to strengthen our voice in discussions with CalMac.
 I was able to meet with Kate Forbes MSP on 22nd July, and one of the topics for our discussion was the ferry services, and the infrastructure required in Mallaig going forward to support them.

 On 13th July, some of you may have seen the Tall Ship Shtandart sailing past the Harbour and into Loch Nevis.
 TS Shtandart was built in Russia, as a replica of the 1703 Frigate commissioned by Peter the Great, and launched in 1999.
 She was originally making her way to Aberdeen to join the Tall Ships Race.
 However, due to sanctions imposed when Russia invaded Ukraine in 2022, which were extended to include replica ships in June 2024, TS Shtandart is not permitted to dock in British Ports, including Aberdeen, and therefore was refused permission to formally participate in the Tall Ships Race.
 If you want to read more about both sides of the argument, you can access the TS Shtandart website at https://shtandart.eu/ and the ‘No Shtandart in Europe’ website at https://bernardgrua.net/.
 The ship’s berthing in Loch Nevis did result in a morning of seeking advice from various sources and a bit of a moral dilemma for us in Mallaig as to whether we would allow them to berth and take water if requested.
 In the end we were thankful that the request did not come, and that Shtandart sailed off North.